forest-fire/abc/docs/api/sync.md

 # Sync

-The `sync` operation is used to Synchronizes data between a local database (IndexedDB) and Firebase (Firestore/RealTime DB)
+The `sync` operation is used to Synchronizes data between a local database (typically meaning IndexedDB) and Firebase (Firestore/RealTime DB).